 The Chicago native was trained in both classical and jazz piano.
-He studied at the University of Illinois with Herbert Brün, Salvatore Martirano, and Ben Johnston, and was invited by Pierre Boulez to work at IRCAM.
+He studied at the University of Illinois with Herbert Brün, Salvatore Martirano, and Ben Johnston, and for graduate school, computer-generated sound at Stanford with John Chowning with subsequent work at IRCAM.
 As a result of winning a BMI award in 1985 for his orchestral work Pentateuch, Susman was selected by Earle Brown to receive a commission from the Fromm Foundation.
-His composition for the Fromm, Trailing Vortices (1986), has received numerous international performances, and went on to win the Gaudeamus Award.
-His orchestral and chamber music has been widely performed, and his music has been played by soloists such as Joan Jeanrenaud, formerly of the Kronos Quartet, and Joseph Gramley of the Silk Road Ensemble.
+His composition for the Fromm, Trailing Vortices (1986), received numerous international performances including the Netherlands Radio Chamber Orchestra with conductor Ernest Bour, and went on to win awards from Gaudeamus and ASCAP.
+In 2014, Zydeco Madness (2006) for string orchestra was performed by the Memphis Symphony and the San Jose Chamber Orchestra.

 -- Biography by Stephen Eddins for All Music Guide